 Across the street are the remains of the great fountain or ‘Sabil’ that was used to quench the thirst of travelers and camel caravans.

 “Nabut’ means club.
-Abu Nabut was known for ruling Jaffa with an ‘iron fist’ and literally clubbing people that annoyed him!photo courtesy of Favio Grynszpan
+Abu Nabut was known for ruling Jaffa with an ‘iron fist’.
+He quite literally clubbed people that annoyed him!

 The Jaffa Park is on the hilltop is where the ancient city of Jaffa in Israel was located.